ExpressionEngine/ExpressionEngine-User-Guide/docs/development/addon-installer.md

 # Add-on Installer

-ExpressionEngine 6 has simplified add-on installation procedure that can be used by making module/extension extend `Installer` service.
+ExpressionEngine 6 has simplified the add-on installation procedure by allowing a module or extension extend the `Installer` service.

-NOTE: **Note:** This feature is only available in ExpressionEngine 6 (and great).
-For previous CMS version, please use appropriate function for [Modules](development/modules.html#update-file-function-reference) and [Extensions](development/extensions.html#activating-and-updating).
+NOTE: **Note:** This feature is only available in ExpressionEngine 6 (and greater).
+For previous CMS versions, please use appropriate function for [Modules](development/modules.html#update-file-function-reference) and [Extensions](development/extensions.html#activating-and-updating).

 ## Module installer

-At the minimum, the module's `upd.` file needs to have this code
+To use the new installer service, the module's `upd.[module_name].php` file needs to include this code at a minimum.

     use ExpressionEngine\Service\Addon\Installer;